-- Possess a general education background based on those studies known as liberal arts which embrace the broad areas of social and behavioral sciences, mathematics, biological and physical sciences, the humanities, and the arts. - 3.
-Demonstrate a commitment to the teaching profession. - Have obtained an overall GPA of 2.5 in undergraduate course work. - For elementary candidates: Previous course work must include 30 semester hours in a single liberal arts discipline. - For secondary candidates: Previous course work must include 30 semester hours in one of the academic areas listed below to meet Vermont state licensure requirements for the major academic concentration.
+- 2. Possess a general education background based on those studies known as liberal arts which embrace the broad areas of social and behavioral sciences, mathematics, biological and physical sciences, the humanities, and the arts. - 3.
+Demonstrate a commitment to the teaching profession. - 4.
+Have a minimum overall GPA of 2.5 in undergraduate course work. - 5.
+For elementary candidates: Previous course work must include 30 semester hours in a single liberal arts discipline. - 6.
+For secondary candidates: Previous course work must include a minimum of 30 semester hours with a minimum of 30 semester hours with a minimum GPA of 2.5 in one of the academic areas listed below to meet Vermont state licensure requirements for the major academic concentration.

-Majors: Biological science, chemistry, earth science, English, French, geography, German, history, Latin, mathematics, physical science, physics, Spanish.
+Majors: Biological Science, Chemistry, Earth Science, English, French, Geography, German, History, Latin, Mathematics, Physical Science, Physics, Spanish.

-Broad Field Majors: Natural science, social studies, environmental studies.
+Broad Field Majors: Natural Science, Social Studies, Environmental Studies.